 Grooming double-coated dogs like German Shepherds can be quiet a challenge than their single-coated counterparts.
-Double-coated dogs require regular grooming to keep their coats stay healthy and shiny.
+So how to groom your German Shepherds at home?
+Do the following:

 The Benefits of Regular Dog Grooming